sascha10000/action-scheduler/Readme.md

 The type defines which *Action* will be used at runtime, the **name** can be freely chosen the **method** and **url** are defined as stated in RFC2616 with a small limitation regarding to the methods.
 Only a subset is available GET, POST, PUT, DELETE and HEAD.

-The aquired data will now be posted to the service (assumed at localhost/person).
+The acquired data will now be posted to the service (assumed at localhost/person).
 Therefore:
 ```json
 {
     "type" : "HttpRequestAction",